fabianvanrissenbeck/memclave-ime/README.md

 ## Hardware Additions

-We add three features to a DPU that aren't present on current editions:
+We add two features to a DPU that aren't present on current editions:
 1. CI lockdown - After bootup a DPU does no longer communicate over a CI
    + Already implemented in the Bachelor's project
-2. MUX switch - DPUs can explicitly set the MUX state - The host is not allowed to switch the MUX anymore
+2. MUX switch - DPUs can explicitly set the MUX state - The host is not allowed to switch the MUX anymore.
+The host can query the MUX state.
-3. Host-ready line - DPUs can poll and lower the ready line, the host can raise it.
-This is used to ensure synchronized accesses.

 ## General Kernel Structure

-The kernel of the in-memory enclave will be seperated into three different section with different attributes and levels of trust.
+The kernel of the in-memory enclave will be seperated into two different section with different levels of trust.
+The core section remains on the DPU during its entire lifetime, while the subkernel section can be switched out at runtime and can be provided by the user.
-The core/trusted split exists mainly to be able to execute kernels with a size larger than 24 KiB, therefore requiring some way to verify code in MRAM.

-1. The core section remains on the DPU during its entire lifetime.
-2. A trusted section has some specific use-case that requires trust and can be seen as an extension to the core section.
-It is signed using the core's key at boot time.
-The core can therefore verify that some code can be part of the trusted section.
-3. User code which is assumed to be malicious.

 ### Core Section